A Potential Model Study of the Nucleon's Charge and Mass Radius: Potential Model Setup

 The use of potential models for studying the quark structures of hadrons has a long history with wide applications.
 Here we adopt the non-relativistic potential model for the proton structure in terms of three constituent quarks.
 This begins by solving the familiar Schr\"odinger's equation for the proton wave function:

 where $m_i$ and $\bm{r}_i$ ($i=1,2,3$) are the mass and coordinate of each quark while $M$ is the total proton mass.
-The $\hat{T}$ and $\hat{V} $ operators are the total kinetic and potential energy terms in the Hamiltonian, which we discuss separately below.
+The $\hat{T}$ and $\hat{V} $ operators are the total kinetic and potential energy terms in the Hamiltonian, which we discuss separately below. {It shall be noted that the non-relativistic description of proton here is an approximation whiles a rigorous treatment of proton structures (e.g. in terms of form factors) would necessarily require relativistic dynamics~\cite{Miller:2002ig,Smith:2004dn,Miller:2009sg,Cloet:2012cy,Perdrisat:2006hj,Punjabi:2015bba,Djukanovic:2021qxp}. }